dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/simplified-barcode-reader-settings.md

 ## deblurModes

-Set the deblur modes with an array of DSDeblurMode.
+Sets the priority for which deblurring algorithms the library will employ when dealing with blurry images.
+This array consists of [DeblurMode]({{site.dcv_enumerations}}/barcode-reader/deblur-mode.html?lang=objc,swift) items.

 <div class="sample-code-prefix"></div>
 >- Objective-C